-14.3.10 Where a sale is advertised as a dispersal sale the herd prefix will cease to exist upon the completion of the sale.
+14.3.10 Where a sale is advertised as a dispersal sale the herd prefix will cease 60 days following the sale to allow the herd to register any calves out of dams which cannot be moved on welfare grounds.
 A dispersal sale cannot be held in parts over a period of time.

 Breeders holding a dispersal sale may retain bulls and semen for future use or sale.
 When bulls are sold from which semen has been collected, details of all semen retained must be published in the sale catalogue.